Student Research Grant Competition

 - Motivation (the specific justification for the current project including a clearly stated hypothesis)

-- Methods (a clear explanation of the materials, procedure, etc. that will be used)
+- Methods (a clear explanation of the materials, procedures, etc. that will be used)

 - Theoretical Implications (e.g. how this research will impact/advance psychological science)